 MONAS holds a 46.9 percent working interest in the Vilje Field (PL036D) in the North Sea, with partners Statoil (operator) holding a 28.9 percent working interest and Total E&P Norge AS with a 24.2 percent working interest.
 Vilje has two subsea templates and two production wells, is tied back in a 12-mile pipeline to the Alvheim FPSO.

 The Volund Field is approximately 5 miles south of the Alvheim FPSO.
 MONAS holds a 65 percent working interest in Volund and serves as operator, while Lundin Norway AS holds the remaining 35 percent working interest.
 Currently there are four production wells and one water injection well.
 Volund started production in September 2009 and was utilized as a swing producer when capacity at Alvheim FPSO allowed it.
 In April 2010 the field was opened for regular production..

 The Bøyla development consists of 2 producing wells and 1 water injection well tied pack to the Alvheim FPSO.
 The Plan for Development & Operation (PDO) was approved by the Norwegian Ministry for Petroleum & Energy (MPE) in October 2012 and an EPIC contract awarded for the subsea facilities.
 Detail engineering is ongoing with prefabrication of structures and pipelines scheduled to commence early 2013.
-Installation of the subsea facilities is planned for 2014 with production start-up planned for the fourth quarter 2014.
+Installation of the subsea facilities is planned for 2014 with production start-up planned for first quarter 2015.